 Cast iron is a tough, but not indestructible material.
 Acid from acidic ingredients can make it easier for your cast-iron Dutch oven to rust and corrode over time.

-This in turn can result in leaching of iron and other metals into dishes you prepare.
+This in turn can result in the leaching of iron and other metals into dishes you prepare.
 How can you prevent this?
 Keep your cast-iron well seasoned.

 No Delicate Fish on a Cast-Iron Surface